diego-kleinman/ReactionTest/README.md

 The instructions of the page are written in English.
 #### Knowledge Acquired:
 It is a project where I deepenned my knoledge in html,css and mainly in JavaScript.
-Recursivity was used to create the random forms.
+Recursivity was used to create the random forms, also after creating a new form the previous one is eliminated to avoid the acumulation of "div´s".
 An interesting proposal that gave me a lot of work but also a lot of satisfaction and knoledge mainly in JavaScript, a beautifull lenguage that I´m certain
 I will continue studying.